vegaprotocol/specs/protocol/0048-DSRI-data_source_internal.md

 ## Acceptance criteria

 1. A simple value data source can be provided
   1. Change a cash settled futures market that is already in Trading Terminated state so that the settlement data source is a Value source.
-The market settles immediately with the value provided as the settlement data. (<a name="0048-COSMICELEVATOR-001" href="#0048-COSMICELEVATOR-001">0048-COSMICELEVATOR-001</a>)(<a name="0048-SP-COSMICELEVATOR-001" href="#0048-SP-COSMICELEVATOR-001">0048-SP-COSMICELEVATOR-001</a>)
+The market settles immediately with the value provided as the settlement data. (<a name="0048-COSMICELEVATOR-001" href="#0048-COSMICELEVATOR-001">0048-COSMICELEVATOR-001</a>)
-	1. Change a cash settled futures market's trading terminated trigger source with a market governance proposal to a blank Value data source (or one with any value, to be discarded) and ensure the market state changes to trading terminated. (<a name="0048-COSMICELEVATOR-002" href="#0048-COSMICELEVATOR-002">0048-COSMICELEVATOR-002</a>)(<a name="0048-SP-COSMICELEVATOR-002" href="#0048-SP-COSMICELEVATOR-002">0048-SP-COSMICELEVATOR-002</a>)
+  1. Change a cash settled futures market's trading terminated trigger source with a market governance proposal to a blank Value data source (or one with any value, to be discarded) and ensure the market state changes to trading terminated. (<a name="0048-COSMICELEVATOR-002" href="#0048-COSMICELEVATOR-002">0048-COSMICELEVATOR-002</a>)
 1. A time triggered value data source can be provided
   1. Use a market governance proposal to change a cash settled futures market that is already in Trading Terminated state and has a signed message data source configured for settlement data (where no signed message is ever received) so that the settlement data source is a time triggered Value source with the trigger time in the future after the proposal is enacted.
-The market settles at the trigger time with the value provided as the settlement data (this allows governance to settle a market with a dead oracle). (<a name="0048-COSMICELEVATOR-009" href="#0048-COSMICELEVATOR-009">0048-COSMICELEVATOR-009</a>)(<a name="0048-SP-COSMICELEVATOR-009" href="#0048-SP-COSMICELEVATOR-009">0048-SP-COSMICELEVATOR-009</a>)
+The market settles at the trigger time with the value provided as the settlement data (this allows governance to settle a market with a dead oracle). (<a name="0048-COSMICELEVATOR-009" href="#0048-COSMICELEVATOR-009">0048-COSMICELEVATOR-009</a>)
   1. Create a cash settled futures market with a time triggered value data source for the settlement data.
 Trigger trading terminated before the time specified in the trigger for the settlement data source.
-The market settles at the time specified in the trigger. (<a name="0048-COSMICELEVATOR-003" href="#0048-COSMICELEVATOR-003">0048-COSMICELEVATOR-003</a>)(<a name="0048-SP-COSMICELEVATOR-003" href="#0048SP--COSMICELEVATOR-003">0048-SP-COSMICELEVATOR-003</a>)
+The market settles at the time specified in the trigger. (<a name="0048-COSMICELEVATOR-003" href="#0048-COSMICELEVATOR-003">0048-COSMICELEVATOR-003</a>)
   1. Create a cash settled futures market with a time triggered value data source  for the settlement data.
 Trigger trading terminated after the time specified in the trigger for the settlement data source.
-The market settles immediately once trading terminated is triggered. (<a name="0048-COSMICELEVATOR-004" href="#0048-COSMICELEVATOR-004">0048-COSMICELEVATOR-004</a>)(<a name="0048-SP-COSMICELEVATOR-004" href="#0048-SP-COSMICELEVATOR-004">0048-SP-COSMICELEVATOR-004</a>)
+The market settles immediately once trading terminated is triggered. (<a name="0048-COSMICELEVATOR-004" href="#0048-COSMICELEVATOR-004">0048-COSMICELEVATOR-004</a>)
   1. Create a cash settled futures market with the trading terminated trigger source being a time triggered blank Value data source (or one with any value, to be discarded) with the trigger time being in the future.
-The market state changes to trading terminated at the time of the trigger.  (<a name="0048-COSMICELEVATOR-005" href="#0048-COSMICELEVATOR-005">0048-COSMICELEVATOR-005</a>) (<a name="0048-SP-COSMICELEVATOR-005" href="#0048-SP-COSMICELEVATOR-005">0048-SP-COSMICELEVATOR-005</a>)
+The market state changes to trading terminated at the time of the trigger.  (<a name="0048-COSMICELEVATOR-005" href="#0048-COSMICELEVATOR-005">0048-COSMICELEVATOR-005</a>)
   1. Change a cash settled futures market so the trading terminated trigger source becomes a time triggered blank Value data source (or one with any value, to be discarded) with the trigger time being in the future.
-The market state changes to trading terminated at the time of the trigger. (<a name="0048-COSMICELEVATOR-006" href="#0048-COSMICELEVATOR-006">0048-COSMICELEVATOR-006</a>)(<a name="0048-SP-COSMICELEVATOR-006" href="#0048-SP-COSMICELEVATOR-006">0048-SP-COSMICELEVATOR-006</a>)
+The market state changes to trading terminated at the time of the trigger. (<a name="0048-COSMICELEVATOR-006" href="#0048-COSMICELEVATOR-006">0048-COSMICELEVATOR-006</a>)
   1. Change a cash settled futures market so the trading terminated trigger source becomes a time triggered blank Value data source (or one with any value, to be discarded) with the trigger time being in the past.
-The market state changes to trading terminated immediately. (<a name="0048-COSMICELEVATOR-007" href="#0048-COSMICELEVATOR-007">0048-COSMICELEVATOR-007</a>)(<a name="0048-SP-COSMICELEVATOR-007" href="#0048-SP-COSMICELEVATOR-007">0048-SP-COSMICELEVATOR-007</a>)
+The market state changes to trading terminated immediately. (<a name="0048-COSMICELEVATOR-007" href="#0048-COSMICELEVATOR-007">0048-COSMICELEVATOR-007</a>)
   1. Change a cash settled futures market that is already in Trading Terminated state so that the settlement data source is a time triggered Value source with the trigger time in the past.
-The market settles immediately with the value provided as the settlement data. (<a name="0048-COSMICELEVATOR-008" href="#0048-COSMICELEVATOR-008">0048-COSMICELEVATOR-008</a>)(<a name="0048-SP-COSMICELEVATOR-008" href="#0048-SP-COSMICELEVATOR-008">0048-SP-COSMICELEVATOR-008</a>)
+The market settles immediately with the value provided as the settlement data. (<a name="0048-COSMICELEVATOR-008" href="#0048-COSMICELEVATOR-008">0048-COSMICELEVATOR-008</a>)
 1. A Vega time changed value data source can be provided
   1. Create a cash settled futures market with the trading terminated trigger source being a Vega time changed value data source with a greater than or greater than or equal filter against a time in the future.
-The market state changes to trading terminated at the time of the trigger.  (<a name="0048-DSRI-010" href="#0048-DSRI-010">0048-DSRI-010</a>)(<a name="0048-SP-DSRI-010" href="#0048-SP-DSRI-010">0048-SP-DSRI-010</a>)
+The market state changes to trading terminated at the time of the trigger.  (<a name="0048-DSRI-010" href="#0048-DSRI-010">0048-DSRI-010</a>)
   1. Change a cash settled futures market so the trading terminated trigger source becomes a Vega time changed value data source with a greater than or greater than or equal filter against a time in the future.
-The market state changes to trading terminated at the time of the trigger. (<a name="0048-DSRI-011" href="#0048-DSRI-011">0048-DSRI-011</a>)(<a name="0048-SP-DSRI-011" href="#0048-SP-DSRI-011">0048-SP-DSRI-011</a>)
+The market state changes to trading terminated at the time of the trigger. (<a name="0048-DSRI-011" href="#0048-DSRI-011">0048-DSRI-011</a>)
   1. Change a cash settled futures market so the trading terminated trigger source becomes a Vega time changed value data source with a greater than or greater than or equal filter against a time in the past.
-The market state changes to trading terminated immediately. (<a name="0048-DSRI-012" href="#0048-DSRI-012">0048-DSRI-012</a>)(<a name="0048-SP-DSRI-012" href="#0048-SP-DSRI-012">0048-SP-DSRI-012</a>)
+The market state changes to trading terminated immediately. (<a name="0048-DSRI-012" href="#0048-DSRI-012">0048-DSRI-012</a>)
-1. Termination oracle updated after market is terminated (<a name="0048-DSRI-015" href="#0048-DSRI-015">0048-DSRI-015</a>)(<a name="0048-SP-DSRI-015" href="#0048-SP-DSRI-015">0048-SP-DSRI-015</a>)
+1. Termination oracle updated after market is terminated (<a name="0048-DSRI-015" href="#0048-DSRI-015">0048-DSRI-015</a>)
   - setup one market with a boolean termination
   - terminate the market (but do not settle it)
   - update the market to have a time based termination
   - update the market to have an earlier time based termination
   - wait until the first timer to tick
   - send through valid settlement data
   - assert the the market settles successfully
-1. Time based termination across multiple markets (<a name="0048-DSRI-014" href="#0048-DSRI-014">0048-DSRI-014</a>)(<a name="0048-SP-DSRI-014" href="#0048-SP-DSRI-014">0048-SP-DSRI-014</a>)
+1. Time based termination across multiple markets (<a name="0048-DSRI-014" href="#0048-DSRI-014">0048-DSRI-014</a>)
   - setup 3 markets, all with time based termination with identical signer details, two with the same time, one with a later time
   - wait to all of them to terminate successfully
   - assert they all settle successfully
 1. The repeating internal time triggered oracle can be used to model a time schedule of the form: every day at 12:00, 15:00 and 18:00. (<a name="0048-DSRI-018" href="#0048-DSRI-018">0048-DSRI-018</a>)
 1. The repeating internal time triggered oracle can be used to model a time schedule of the form: 01/02/2023 08:52, 11/03/2023 15:45, 20/04/2023 21:37. (<a name="0048-DSRI-016" href="#0048-DSRI-016">0048-DSRI-016</a>)
 1. The repeating internal time triggered oracle with a schedule of "every day at 12:00", always sends an event as soon as the block with a timestamp with time of 12:00 or higher is received (the time the oracle sends an event doesn't drift forward even after many days). (<a name="0048-DSRI-017" href="#0048-DSRI-017">0048-DSRI-017</a>)